Election-Tech-Initiative/electionguard/README.md

 ## 🚀 Getting Started

 ElectionGuard is always improving.
-To keep up with the latest, check our **[official site on GitHub Pages][election-guard-official-page]** and our [roadmap][election-guard-road-map].
+To keep up with the latest, check our **[official site][election-guard-official-page]** and our [roadmap][election-guard-road-map].
 For those looking to get started, we recommend the following repositories.

 ### Documentation